Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/databases-on-aws.md

 - can be promoted to its own DB
   - breaks the read replication
 - can be in another region
-- SQL server doesn't support read replicas
+- SQL server or oracle doesn't support read replicas

 ## **DynamoDB**